 Would you be able to recommend the best way to tarvel and stopover a few days here and tere and see other destinations

 I lived there for the last 15 years, it's a lovely place.
 If she has investments there, I can only assume that she speaks French or Malagasy, which does help, although English is now spoken a little bit, just about everywhere.
 You will have a lovely time.
 I don't know where you are but you can fly into Madagascar from Paris (stopover?), Nairobi (stopover?), Jo'burg (stopover?), Mauritius (stopover?) or Reunion (stopover?).
 You have plenty of options.
 Madagascar has plenty of tourists every year and although like anywhere there are risks (google how many tourists are killed when visiting New York City - it's a LOT) Madagascar is a generally safe and peaceful place.
-Read a guidebook at search the archives at a busier travel forum such as Lonely Planet. over 2 years ago
+Read a guidebook at search the archives at a busier travel forum such as Lonely Planet. almost 3 years ago

 Madagascar has a reputation for political instability, and of course petty crime is as much of a problem here as it is anywhere.
 DFAT says you should "reconsider your need to travel" because of those things.... but its says that about Bali, too.
 That indicates there is a risk, and only you can decide if it's worth taking.